mentalfaculty/LLVS/README.md

 ## Installing

+### Swift Package Manager in Xcode 11 or later

+Xcode 11 includes direct support for SPM.
+To add LLVS, choose _File > Swift Packages > Add Package Dependency..._.
+Put the minimum version you require (eg 0.3), and add the package.
+You can choose which frameworks to include in your target.

 ### Swift Package Manager (SPM)

 Add this to your `Package.swift`, if you have a project that uses SPM for dependencies.